hernandezb3/llama-on-uconn-hpc/README.md

 # set your working directory inside the repo
 cd llama-on-uconn-hpc
 ```
-If you use Option 2 and are new to GitHub, please see the Dev.com [Mastering Git](https://dev.to/alexmercedcoder/mastering-git-a-comprehensive-guide-to-git-pull-and-git-push-2eo3) guide for how to update the repo as changes are made (i.e., pull changes).
+If you use Option 2 and are new to GitHub, please see docs.GitHub.com [Getting changes from a remote repository](https://docs.github.com/en/get-started/using-git/getting-changes-from-a-remote-repository) guide for how to update the repo as changes are made (e.g., pull, fetch).

 To check that the files loaded successfully, run the following in Terminal:
 ```